 - Medical Data Breach Claim FAQs

 Whether a data breach occurs at your GP surgery, at a local hospital or in another healthcare setting, it can have a number of unwanted consequences.
-If you’ve fallen victim to a medical data breach and suffered material or non-material damages (including distress) as a result, you could make a medical data breach claim against the organisation that caused the data breach.
+If you’ve fallen victim to a healthcare data breach and suffered material or non-material damages (including distress) as a result, you could make a medical data breach claim against the organisation that caused the data breach.

 This guide explores in detail the laws that are in place to protect sensitive personal information, including sensitive medical information.
 We describe how data breaches have happened in the past, and what action you could take if you’ve been affected by a breach.